 - Install Parallels Desktop, then double-click on the .pvm file on your Mac to start the virtual machine.

 Note: OS X does not support writing to NTFS partitions by default.
-We recommend to format your external drive to either OS X native HFS+ file system or ExFAT file system (for compatibility with Windows PCs).
+We recommend formatting your external drive to either OS X native HFS+ file system or ExFAT file system (for compatibility with Windows PCs).

 Note: FAT32 file system does not support files bigger than 4 GB.